ProjectSIRA/SiraUtil-Docs/docs/10-understanding-beat-saber/2-init.md

 `PCAppInit` is mainly for PC.
 There are different `AppInit` classes for every platform Beat Saber is available on.
 Beat Games split up the `AppInit` classes to have conditional installations for every platform.

 In `MainSystemsInit::Init()`, the most essential parts to the game are setup.
-This is called when the `AppInit` is first initializing AND when a *TODO: ADD REFERENCE TO INDEX* reload.
+This is called when the `AppInit` is first initializing AND whenever a [reload](../sira-index/modders-index#terminology) occurs.
 * The game's settings are loaded and applied (for example, volume, resolution, graphics)

 When `MainSystemsInit::InstallBindings()` is called (after it's `Init()`), a great amount of important bindings are installed.
-This ranges from data models for keeping track of beatmaps, player data, avatars, etc, as well as helpers and utility classes like the `CachedMediaAsyncLoader` and the `TweeningManager`, and as well as platform specific things such as haptics and rich presence.
+This ranges from data models for keeping track of beatmaps, player data, avatars, etc, as well as helpers and utility classes like the `CachedMediaAsyncLoader` and the `TimeTweeningManager`, and as well as platform specific things such as haptics and rich presence.

 ### Transitioning to the next scene